SueRtx/PierreSweetTreat.Solution/README.md

 ## Description

 The application has user authentication.
-Users are able to log in and log out.
-Only logged in users could create, update and delete.
+Users are able to login and logout.
+Only login users could create, update and delete.
 All users are able to read without login.
 There are many-to-many relationships between Treats and Flavors.
 A treat can have many flavors and a flavor can have many treats.
 Users are able to navigate to a splash page that lists all treats and flavors and click on an individual treat or flavor to see all the treats/flavors that belong to it.

 ## Setup/Installation Requirements

-* Clone repository: $ git clone https://github.com/SueRtx/PierreSweetTreat.solution.git
+* Clone repository: $ git clone https://github.com/SueRtx/PierreSweetTreat.Solution.git
 * Open Vs Code: $ code .
 * Open TERMINAL in Vs Code
 * Go to SavorySweets directory: $ cd SavorySweets